lescx/v2.les.cx/content/articles/lxd-images-chromeos.md

 ## Workarounds for the future

 LXD allows nested containers (insert).
 This means that it is already possible to use Incus or Docker in ChromeOS today without any problems.
 Of course, this feels "hacky" if you first open a Debian image from LXD to start Docker, for example, in which an Alpine Linux is then running.

+Also, you can build your own LXD images using [distrobuilder](https://linuxcontainers.org/distrobuilder/introduction/).

 ## The ideal solution